University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 • A medical or other professional

-Verification of Familial Relationship
+24.1.b Verification of Familial Relationship

-• A statement from the employee
+• A statement from the employee;

-• A birth certificate
+• A birth certificate;

-• A court document
+• A court document; or

-• Other similar documentation
+• Other similar documentation.

-Work-Related Injury or Illness
+25.0 Work-Related Injury or Illness

-In the event that a faculty or AP employee sustains a work-related injury or illness and is approved to receive Workers’ Compensation from the Department of Labor and Industries, the employee may:
+If a faculty or AP employee sustains a work-related injury or illness and is approved to receive Workers’ Compensation from the Department of Labor and Industries, the employee may:

 • Receive Workers’ Compensation exclusively, and go on LWOP with WSU;